How to make hedgerow cocktails

 Fancy a hazelnut manhattan or a blackberry sidecar?
 Or what about making your own elderberry wine from scratch?
-Here is our expert guide on how to turn an autumn walk into a chance to create delightful drinks for the dark months ahead
+Here's our expert guide on how to turn an autumn walk into a chance to create delightful drinks for the dark months ahead

-Smells can be so evocative of a time of year – flavour even more so.
+Smells can be so evocative of a time of year, and flavour even more so.
 And those are the joys of making hedgerow booze: each bottle you open or cocktail you mix reawakens precious memories of long, romantic country walks or picnics and blackberrying with the family.

 The sidecar is a traditional cocktail that is thought to have originated around the time of the First World War.
-It’s usually made with triple sec (orange-flavoured liqueur), cognac and lemon juice – giving both warmth and sharpness with each sip – a perfect autumnal drink.
-There are a few variations of the blackberry sidecar but this is my own and I love it.
+It’s usually made with triple sec (orange-flavoured liqueur), cognac and lemon juice that give it both warmth and sharpness with each sip – a perfect autumnal drink.
+There are a few variations of the blackberry sidecar, but this recipe is tried and tested.